Skip to main content

 During the uprising, more than 20,000 Muslims were massacred, and thousands of others were plundered by the Maharaja Hari Singh forces and Hindu extremists.

-On the other side, a war between Pakistan and the Indian military continued from October 22, 1947, to January 1, 1948, over the princely state of Kashmir, came to an end after UN intervention.
+On the other side, a war between Pakistan and the Indian military, which continued from October 22, 1947, to January 1, 1948, over the princely state of Kashmir, came to an end after UN intervention.

 On 17th January 1948, the United Nations passed the resolution for Plebiscite or right to self-determination, in which Kashmiris were given a carte blanche to decide their fate through the ballot, either join Pakistan, India, or remain as a sovereign independent state.